 - Downloaded data unavailable/not a number values.
 If you download the data in the report, any values shown as ~ or - (not available/not a number) on the report will be zeros in the downloaded data.

-- For position, when aggregating by site, the topmost position of your property in search results is reported; when grouped by page or search appearance, the topmost position of the page in search results is reported.
+- For position, when aggregating by property, the topmost position of your property in search results is reported; when grouped by page or search appearance, the topmost position of the page in search results is reported.

-Highest position from the site in the results
+This is the highest position from the site in the results

 (1 + 2 + 3) / 3 = 2